Ann Sheridan: Oomph girl

 In March 1939, Warner Bros. announced Sheridan had been voted by a committee of 25 men as the actress with the most "oomph" in America.
 "Oomph" was described as "a certain indefinable something that commands male interest".

 She received as many as 250 marriage proposals from fans in a single week.
 Sheridan reportedly loathed the sobriquet that made her a popular pin-up girl in the early 1940s.
 However, she expressed in a February 25, 1940, news story distributed by the Associated Press that she no longer "bemoaned the 'oomph' tag."
 She continued, "But I'm sorry now.
 I know if it hadn't been for 'oomph' I'd probably still be in the chorus."

-This was later referenced and spoofed on the 1941 animated short Hollywood Steps Out.
+This was later referenced and spoofed in the 1941 animated short Hollywood Steps Out.